soc82/photon-test/wp-content/plugins/invisible-recaptcha/readme.txt

 > **Note: This plugin requires PHP 5.3 or higher to be activated.**

 == Changelog ==

+= 1.2.2 =
+* Fixed the compatibility with  WPML 4.x - the multilingual WordPress plugin

 = 1.2.1 =
 * Fixed bug [Users with Author roles cannot reply to comments from backend](https://wordpress.org/support/topic/users-with-author-roles-cannot-reply-to-comments-from-backend/)